charanrayasam/Workout-map/README.md

 ## View Workouts:
 Your logged workouts will appear as markers on the map and in the sidebar with detailed statistics.

 # Built With
-HTML5 & CSS3 – For structuring and styling the application.
+HTML5 & CSS3 – For structuring and styling the application. <br/>
-Vanilla JavaScript (ES6+) – Core functionality of the app.
+Vanilla JavaScript (ES6+) – Core functionality of the app. <br/>
-Leaflet – For interactive maps.
+Leaflet – For interactive maps.<br/>
 Local Storage API – For persisting workout data across sessions.

 # Acknowledgments